Don’t Get Left Behind

 Show and Tell

-Since your business has a lot to gain by going green, it is important to spread the word.
-Educate your customers about your green initiatives through newsletters, your website, social media posts, and other outreach.
+Since your business has a lot to gain by going green, it is essential to spread the word.
+Educate your customers about your green initiatives through newsletters, website, social media posts, and other outreach.

 Customized reusable products, like reusable bags and water bottles, made from recycled or sustainable materials are environmentally friendly ways to promote your brand.
 These items not only promote your brand but also promote your dedication to going green.